matiasilva/p5-helper/README.md

 	<br>
 </h1>

-> A helper tool for creating and managing your p5 projects!
+> A lightweight helper tool for creating and managing your p5 projects!

 [![Downloads](https://badgen.net/npm/dt/p5-helper)](https://www.npmjs.com/package/chalk) [![](https://img.shields.io/badge/unicorn-approved-ff69b4.svg)](https://google.com)

+Want to see a feature?
+Make sure to request it in the [issue tracker](https://github.com/matiasilva/p5-helper).
+Is `p5-helper` useful for you?
+If so, share it with a friend or two!

 ## Install